EDMONDGIHOZO/gc-api/README.md

 # GOOGLE CLONE API

-A simple Express.js backend built with TypeScript to demonstrate full-stack development skills for alight fullstack developer challenge.
+A simple Express.js backend built with TypeScript to demonstrate full-stack development skills for Alight-Coding-Challenge.
 This app includes a search route that queries an external API.

 ## Technologies Used